S1.E5.Shoe_Horn

 Charging ahead into the first boss’s castle, Wes had planned on getting to the first of the Koopa kids and defeating him soundly, but in a surprise both to himself and Jace, he instead managed to get crushed by a masher in the dungeon’s final room.

-Once Jace took his turn, despite never having played the game before, he both managed to get to the end of the level—and send Iggy tumbling into the lava, all on his first try.
-Wes, trying to be the good uncle, rooted him on all the way.
+Once Jace took his turn, despite never having played the game before, he both managed to get to the end of the level and send Iggy tumbling into the lava, all on his first try.
+Wes, still trying to be the good uncle, rooted him on all the way.

-After declaring his nephew ready to conquer many arcade games tomorrow, the long day ended after a gaming marathon in the best way possible: with good, quiet sleep.
+After declaring his nephew ready to conquer many arcade games tomorrow, the long night of gaming ended in the best way possible: with good, quiet sleep.

-Between yawns and bites of his McMuffin breakfast, Jace watched as the steel, swerving mass of The Red Demon rollercoaster came into view.
-It was one of the tallest coasters on the west coast, and its peak towered above the park’s techno-industrial front gate—where hundreds of kids and their families were already waiting in four lines.
+Between yawns and bites of a McMuffin breakfast, Jace watched as the swerving steel mass of The Red Demon came into view outside the car window.
+It was one of the west coast’s tallest rollercoasters, and its peak towered above the park’s techno-industrial front gate—where hundreds of kids and their families were already waiting in six lines.

 “We could’ve gotten here earlier,” Wes said after parking towards the back of the packed lot.
-“But I didn’t want to get ahead of my younger self and potentially mess with his route and the order he goes on rides and all that stuff.”
+“But I didn’t want to get ahead of my younger self and potentially mess with his route, and the order he goes on rides.”

-“What time did you get here back then?”
-Jace asked as the two stepped out into the soon-to-be-hot desert air.
+“What time did you arrive here back then?
+Or now?”
+Jace asked after the two stepped out into the soon-to-be-hot desert air.

 “Begged Mom to get us here by six,” he answered.
-Once he saw Jace’s curious expression to his devotion, he added, “But she was cool with it!
+Once he saw Jace’s reaction to his devotion, he added, “But she was cool with it!
 She really likes theme parks, too.
-Hell, she was at Disney World all the way in Florida when it opened in ’71.”
+Heck, she was at Disney World all the way in Florida when it opened in ’71.”

 Jace looked at the entrance marquee and past it, to see how clean and new it all looked, especially when compared to its somewhat worn, pre-loved modern state.

-On the sign, the mascot’s colors were livelier than the faded contemporary counterpart, which like the rides, was in need of a fresh layer of paint.
-He was a beloved local cultural icon: a precocious urban prince, a royal robe over his jeans and baggy shirt.
+On the main sign, the mascot’s colors were livelier than the faded contemporary counterpart, which like the rides, was in need of a fresh coat of paint.
+He was a beloved local cultural icon: a precocious modern prince, a royal robe over his jeans and baggy shirt.
 Above his big eyes was a tilted crown, and one hand gripped a gold scepter with a miniature arcade cabinet attached to the top.
-After having seen many other 90s kids and their attire, Jace now realized how well the “arcade prince” emulated them.
+After having seen many other 90s kids and their attire, Jace now realized how well the “arcade prince” emulated their generation.

 His eyes wandered down to one of the park’s generic, infringement-free video game heroes, Niegh the Knight.
-The armored mascot revving up kids for the opening, and it just so happened that he walked by an antsy Wessy near the front, with his mom.
+The armored mascot was revving up kids for the big opening, and just so happened to walk by an antsy Wessy near the front, with his mom.

-Then he spotted someone else nearby in another line, with her own mom.
+Then Jace spotted someone else nearby in another line, with her own mom.

 “Hey, look,” he said and tugged at his uncle’s sleeve.
 “Mom’s here.”

-Jace and Wes then spent the next five seconds staring at one another.
+He and Jace then spent the next five seconds staring at one another.
 Oops.